DelicaLM/test_helper_by_delica/README.md

 # test-helper-by-delica
 ## Purpose
-This Python package simplifies the creation and execution of unittest test cases,
-in order to help programmers efficiently develop and run tests for their Python software.
+This package simplifies the creation, execution, and analysis of unit tests in Python, in order to help programmers more efficiently develop and validate their software.
 ## Installation
 This package is available through the Python Package Index (PyPI).
 One can easily download the package with the following pip install statement: